machinetranslate/machinetranslate.org/building-and-research/metrics/human-evaluation-metrics.md

 **Average z-score** is a normalised version.
 It shows the distance between the average score for a system and the mean average score across all systems.

-Average score and average z-score are the main metrics used in the results for the translation shared task since [WMT17](/wmt17).
+Average score and average z-score are the main metrics used in the results for the translation shared from [WMT17](/wmt17) to [WMT22](/wmt22).

 ### TrueSkill

-**TrueSkill** is a gaming rating system.
+**TrueSkill** is a gaming rating system that is able to estimate model performance given a partial list of relative ranking comparisons.
 Microsoft Research originally developed it for the Xbox Live gaming community.
 For [WMT](/wmt), TrueSkill was adapted to machine translation evaluation.